electricpluton/freecodecamp_projects/README.md

-# webDev
+# freecodecamp.org projects

-Repository for small web projects such as portofolio.
+Repository for web projects to validate the freecodecamp web certifiaction.